skidvape/cfgGuard/README.md

 just use keys.lua, and remove return cfgkeys and add cfgkeys.new() to replace that then paste the demo and set the table manually

-best to obfuscate and make hooks to prevent skids from hooking kick and printing
+best to obfuscate and make hooks to prevent skids from hooking kick and printing on a op exec